GandhiNN/gandhinn.github.io/_posts/2025-08-18-reducing-cloning-overhead-in-aws-sdk-for-rust.md

 **Notice:** The RTFM Section Starts.
 {: .notice}

-## Common type definition of AWS SDK for Rust
+## Common Type Definition in AWS SDK for Rust
 Most of the structs that you will see in AWS SDK for Rust usually will have the following type definition.
 For example, the following snippet is the definition `Role` struct in the `aws_sdk_iam` crate:

 {% highlight rust %}